Meet our Contest Coordinator, Steph Beth Nickel

 - Get published.
 If you win a prize, your winning entry could be published in the pages of FellowScript, the FellowScript Fall Supplement, and on our ICWF website or blog*.
 Who knows where else it might go from there!

 - Get recognition.
-All Winners are listed in our newsletter, on our website, on our social media sites, and in FellowScript*.
+All winners are listed in our newsletter, on our website, on our social media sites, and in FellowScript*.
 Fall Contest Winners will be announced at the Fall Conference.

 - Get feedback.
-Judges, who are experts in the writing community, are available to provide a profession critique of your contest entry or entries for an additional fee.
+Judges, who are experts in the writing community, are available to provide a professional critique of your contest entry or entries for an additional fee.
 Word Challenge entries will receive critiques from fellow InScribers.

 - Get prizes.
 Many of InScribe’s writing contests award cash prizes and certificates to First, Second, and Third place winners, plus certificates for Honourable Mentions.
-Word Challenge winners will receive token, writer-related prizes.
+Word Challenge winners will receive token, writer-related prizes

 * inclusion in any publication is at the discretion of the editorial staff

 Although a winner’s cheque can be most rewarding, LinDee Rochelle, Founder of Women Writers Worldwide, points out in her article “Why Enter Writing Contests”, that a cheque in your hand often isn’t the real prize.
 She describes the real prize this way: